NeutronBlast/P2-Bank/README.md

 * __1. Accounts:__ Lets the user add, modify, delete and check data
   1. *System's clients*: This is not to link bank accounts, only client's data, each ID number stored in the system is unique
+  2. *System's accounts*: This is to link bank accounts

 * __2. Payment:__ The data that the program should ask for is the following:
   1. Issuing person's ID, if it doesn't exist in the system give an option to link the *person* to the system or to cancel the transaction